ShahriyarR/MySQL-AutoXtraBackup/docs/basic_overview.rst

 --------

 The logging mechanism is using Python3 logging.
-It lets to log directly to console and also into the file.
+It lets to log directly to console and also to file.